ionic-team/ionic-site/docs/v2/getting-started/tutorial/index.md

   Improve this doc
 </a>

-Now that we have [Ionic and its dependencies installed](../installation), let's build our first app!
+Now that you have [Ionic and its dependencies installed](../installation), you can build your first app!
 This section will guide you through the process of starting a new application, adding pages, navigating between those pages, and more.
 Let's get started!

 ### Starting a New Ionic 2 App

-If you don't already have an app started from the [previous section](../installation), let's create a new app!
+If you don't already have an app started from the [previous section](../installation), you'll want to create a new app!
 Use the `start` command to initialize a new Ionic app.
-We specify that we want it to be an Ionic 2 app by passing in the `--v2` option.
+Specify that you want it to be an Ionic 2 app by passing in the `--v2` option.

 ```bash
 $ ionic start MyIonic2Project tutorial --v2